Are you doing a siding project?

 Locate the Breakage

 The very first step to repairing vinyl siding is to locate the damaged spot.
-If you’re considering making a repair, you’ve probably completed this step, but in favor of being thorough, you should walk around your home and briefly look for additional damaged locations.
+If you’re considering repairing, you’ve probably completed this step, but in favor of being thorough, you should walk around your home and briefly look for additional damaged locations.
 If you’re going to be replacing one section of siding already, it makes sense to fix all the damaged spots at once.
-Locate each damaged location and make note so that you know where each is.
+Locate each damaged location and make a note so that you know where each is.

 Acquire New Siding